Neil Greenberg (choreographer): Not-About-AIDS-Dance

 Not-About-AIDS-Dance is the dance that Greenberg is most readily identified with.
-Premiered in 1994, the year that AIDS became the leading cause of death for Americans between the ages of 25–44, as well as the year that Greenberg lost eight of his friends as well as his older brother to AIDS.
+Premiered in 1994, the year that AIDS became the leading cause of death for Americans between the ages of 25 and 44, as well as the year that Greenberg lost eight of his friends as well as his older brother to AIDS.
 Greenberg has said that the enigmatic title has to do with his brother, Jon Greenberg, an AIDS activist, who "didn't want his death to be about George Bush or Bill Clinton or even AIDS".
 In N-A-A-D, Greenberg continues his use of text projections, the projections revealing intimate facts about the dancers onstage.
 One such fact that is revealed is Greenberg's own HIV status, which he had not previously publicly disclosed.
 Dance critic Randy Gener wrote that N-A-A-D is an "immortality-project" [a reference to one of the projections in the dance] about a dance in progress- about the haphazard ways the evolution of a piece is disrupted by cruel facts in the universe, about how the road to creation is rife with bumps, digressions, flashbacks, and stark signposts, of which AIDS is one of the most horrifying".
 The dance has been referenced alongside Bill T. Jones's landmark dance Still/Here, which premiered 6 months after "N-A-A-D." These two dances were the topic of critical analysis of in David Roman's book Performance in America.